mattermost/mattermost-test-management/data/test-cases/mobile-v2/drafts/4-Delete-drafts copy.md

 7. Go to the DM/GM/Channel where the draft was created.
 8. Verify the post textbox does not have the draft message

-### Scenario 2: Verify the deleted draft does not appear in Desktop/Browser

-Steps:

-1. Delete a draft on mobile.
-2. Log into Desktop app or Browser using same user account used in mobile.
-3. Go to Drafts page.
-4. Verify the deleted draft does not appear.

-### Scenario 3: Verify drafts created on mobile get purged when user deletes the server.
+### Scenario 2: Verify drafts created on mobile get purged when user deletes the server.

 Steps: